A Revelation!

 Nawaz Sharif becomes Prime Minister of Pakistan on 6th November.

-Mary Robinson is elected President of Ireland on 7th November.
+Mary Robinson is the first woman to be elected President of Ireland in the Irish presidential election held on Wednesday, 7th November.

 Record producer Frank Farian holds a press conference on 15th November to confirm that the two members of Milli Vanilli, Rob Pilatus and Fabrice Morvan, had not sung on their début album.
 The duo was subsequently stripped of the 1989 'Best New Artist' Grammy Award.